 How does this resonate in your mind?

-This is, to me, the most interesting quote from the libretto.
+This is, to me, one of the most interesting quotes from the libretto.
 If all the crew on Aniara is dead and earth is lost, it makes me wonder who is it that is telling the story?
-Of course these is an association to Buddha under the Bodhi tree but why a Catalpa tree?
+Of course, there is an association to Buddha under the Bodhi tree but why a Catalpa tree?
 It must have a more specific meaning.
 Who are the storytellers, are they the reincarnated crew members or something equally mysterious?

 You are right.
 The Catalpa tree is actually from another poem by Harry Martinson, inspired by a 7th century Chinese philosopher and poet Li Kan.
 But here I hope the audience can accept that the narrator is not a realistic person, our story is actually on a mythical level, beyond realism.